There are some fantastic places to take children on our doorstep and a short journey away.

 Parish Centre, 10a-11 King Street, Kingston upon Hull HU1 2JJ

 Hull Paragon Interchange combines the Hull rail and bus station.

-Children can watch the trains coming in and out or, for a small fare, catch the train for a ride to Cottingham or Beverley station
+If you’re in town, why not take the kids to the station where they can watch the trains coming in and out or, for a small fare, catch the train for a ride to Cottingham or Beverley station.

 All of Hull’s museums are free – Streetlife, East Riding Museum, Arctic Corsair, Maritime Museum, Hands on History Museum.